Lezhor/latex-template/README.md

       <li>Open Microsoft Store</li>
       <li>Search for a Linux Distro of your choice (Debian or Ubuntu recomended)</li>
       <li>Press Install and wait</li>
-      <li>Press Open</li>
+      <li>Press Open (This should start a Terminal window, which is connected to your newly installed Virtual Machine)</li>
-      <li>Create username and password for your new Virtual Machine</li>
+      <li>Create username and password for your new VM</li>
-      <li>You're in the Terminal of your Virtual Machine now and can do what you want!</li>
+      <li>The Virtual Machine is setup and running and you can do whatever you want on it</li>
-      <li>Once you close the Terminal the VM continues in the background.
-You can open it again with pressing the Windows Key and typing Debian (or Ubuntu or whatever Distro you chose) - It's like a local App on your machine.</li>
+      <li>Once you close the Terminal the VM continues to run in the background.
+You can open it again by pressing the Windows Key and typing Debian (or Ubuntu or whatever Distro you chose) - It's like a local App on your Windows Machine.</li>
     </ol>
 </details>